-- equipment will not present unnecessary slip, trip or falls to staff, operators, or to any other users attending the event; - the event will be kept clean and free from litter and waste or spillage and the venue will return to match existing; - Unauthorised persons will not have access to any hazardous parts of the event equipment. - Pipe band equipment will be stored safely away from public areas or in classrooms as determined/advised by the Event Manager - Patrick Gascoigne.
+- all areas will be set out and equipment installed in such a way as to avoid obstruction to exit points; - equipment will not present unnecessary slips, trip, or falls to staff, operators, or to any other users attending the event; - the event will be kept clean and free from litter and waste or spillage and the venue will return to match existing; - Unauthorised persons will not have access to any hazardous parts of the event equipment. - Pipe band equipment will be stored safely away from public areas or in storage areas as determined/advised by the Event Manager Patrick Gascoigne.